Karalix/Downstrates/README.md

 ## How to use

-First the dependencies should be installed.
-Make sure *npm* is installed.
+Make sure to have a recent version of Node.js and MongoDB installed.

 ```console